Security Assurance, Backed by Mathematical Proof

 AWS is committed to helping you achieve the highest levels of security in the cloud.
 Using automated reasoning technology, the application of mathematical logic to help answer critical questions about your infrastructure, AWS is able to detect entire classes of misconfigurations that could potentially expose vulnerable data.
-We call this provable security-absolute assurance in security of the cloud and in the cloud.
+We call this provable security that provides higher assurance in security of the cloud and in the cloud.

 Find below the latest research and insights into key cloud security challenges of today and the future.